ermlikeyeah/ermlikeyeah.github.io/_posts/2016-05-25-gov-gateway-email.markdown

 Whether the reply is tongue-in-cheek or not it stands out.

+I think back to what my wife said.
+I look at the tweet.

 > If you can’t understand ISO8601-format timstamps, then, frankly, that’s your problem.

-I think back to what my wife said.

 And then I read through the replies to that tweet.